inspec/inspec-aws/docs/resources/aws_transit_gateway_connects.md

 # aws\_transit\_gateway\_connects

-Use the `aws_transit_gateway_connects` InSpec audit resource to test properties of multiple AWS EC2 transit gateway Connect attachments.
+Use the `aws_transit_gateway_connects` InSpec audit resource to test properties of multiple AWS EC2 Transit Gateway Connect.

 The `AWS::EC2::TransitGatewayConnect` resource creates a Connect attachment from a specified transit gateway attachment.

 ## Syntax

-Ensure that transit gateway Connect exists.
+Ensure that Transit Gateway Connect exists.

     describe aws_transit_gateway_connects do
       it { should exist }